Fifteenth Annual REFORC Conference on Early Modern Christianity

 The conference volume will be published by Vandenhoeck & Ruprecht in the series Refo500 Academic Studies (R5AS) and will contain plenary papers and a selection of short papers.
 Another publication venue is the Journal of Early Modern Christianity (JEMC).

-Manuscripts for the conference volume can be submitted to the editors (to be announced).
+Manuscripts for the conference volume can be submitted after the conference to the editors: Aleksandra Lipińska, Katharina Opalka, Agnieszka Seidel-Grzesińska, and Marcin Wisłocki.
+Presenters will receive an email invitation and the R5AS stylesheet after the conference.
 All other manuscripts can be submitted to editor-in-chief of the JEMC, Wim François.

 Editors will decide on publication.